New International Students

 TRANSFER FROM ANOTHER U.S. SCHOOL

 If you are currently attending another school in the U.S. on an F1 Student Visa, you must transfer your SEVIS record to Roosevelt before the beginning of classes.
 Please complete the Transfer Verification Form and return it to International Programs.

 All F1 and J1 students are required to attend the International Student Orientation.
-Please let us know which orientation you will attend.
+Please CLICK HERE for more information.
+During orientation, you will learn about:

 Some students are required to take placement tests before registering for classes.
 This information is included in your admission letter.
 You must complete these exams before you register for classes.
 Exams are offered on the Chicago and Schaumburg campus.
 Test dates are located on our homepage.
 Please register for the exam you plan to take.

 - RUA – the Roosevelt University Assessment (RUA) is required for some undergraduate students (Bachelor’s degree).
 The test includes an English and a Mathematics section.